yembo/react-take-home-code-formatter/ASSUMPTIONS.md

 - User is not expected to supply bad code according to ES6 standards e.g. `const const a = 5`

-- Ignore all array/object type variables that call functions so as to avoid mixing them up with typical webapi variables e.g. console, navigator, window etc
+- Ignore all array/object type variables (e.g. `i.login()`) that call functions so as to avoid mixing them up with typical webapi variables e.g. console, navigator, window etc

 ### Styling